This course is open for applications.

 Why study fashion communication?

-The fashion industry employs over 400,000 people in the UK alone, and excites and inspires global audiences through diverse media.
+The fashion industry employs over 400,000 people in the UK alone, and engages and inspires global audiences through diverse media.

 Why UWE Bristol?